Skip to main content

 • context.isWaiting(MyAction) in widgets

-Where MyAction is the async action you are waiting for.
-This is extremely easy to use and works well for the majority of cases.
+Here, MyAction is the async action that runs the process you are waiting for.
+This approach is very easy to use and fits most situations.

 WaitAction and Wait

 However, keeping track of many such boolean flags may be difficult to do.
-If you need help with this problem, an option is using the built-in classes WaitAction and Wait.
+An option is using the built-in classes WaitAction and Wait.

 class AppState {